Palestinian workers in Israel: Post Six-Day War

-Immediately after the Six-Day War the Palestinian community in the West Bank and the Gaza Strip suffered a major economic crisis, due to the disconnection from the ruling country, Jordan and Egypt respectably, which was the main destination of agricultural exports and paid wages for civil workers (such as teachers and official clerks).
+Immediately after the Six-Day War the Palestinian community in the West Bank and the Gaza Strip suffered a major economic crisis, due to the disconnection from the ruling country, Jordan and Egypt respectively, which was the main destination of agricultural exports and paid wages for civil workers (such as teachers and official clerks).
 Quickly, the Israeli administration opened new significant work opportunities for the Palestinian community, which started being an important part of the Israeli economy, mainly as workers in jobs such as agriculture, construction and cleaning.
 Soon the Palestinian workers started replacing unskilled Israelis from these sectors who were employed before 1967.
 The abundant number of low wage Palestinian workers in different sectors caused a general drop in the average wage in these specific sectors and a drop in workforce productivity due to the wide supply of cheap manual labor.

 Initially, the Palestinian workers were employed illegally, and since the summer of 1968, in an official permission, the number of workers gradually increased (several thousands before 1970, around 20,000 in 1970, 50,000 in 1972 and 75,000 in 1982).
 According to estimates, a third of the Palestinian workforce were employed in Israel at that time.
 Along with workers who held permits, an unknown number of illegal workers were also employed.
 Palestinian workers were often exposed to exploitation by their employees because of the abundance of available workers and the illegal workers, and because they are an unskilled workforce.

 Post First Intifada

 In the late 1980s and the 1990s, tension between Israel and Palestine built up to the First Intifada.

-One of its aftermath is the restriction on Palestinians' freedom of movement.
-The large scale blocking of Palestinian workers would eventually drove Israeli employers to look to Eastern Europe and Asia to replenish their want for cheap laborers.
+This resulted in the large scale banning of Palestinian workers from entering Israel, and in Israeli employers hiring Eastern European and Asian cheap laborers to replace them.